-Studying abroad is one great chance for the student not only to broaden their understanding of the different culture but also in the benefit for future career opportunities.
-There are many countries to choose from but why many choose Japan as their study abroad destination even it is a homogenous nation, let’s learn the reasons why.
+Studying overseas is one great chance for the student not only to broaden their understanding of the different cultures but also for the benefit of future career opportunities.
+There are many countries to choose from but why study abroad in Japan as their study abroad destination even it is a homogenous nation, let’s learn the reasons why.

 Top Reasons to Study Abroad in Japan

 1. Consistently ranked top 5 globally on Math and Technology

 The OECD ranks Japanese high school students number one in the world for math and number 2 for scientific literacy.
 Japan has the highest number of Nobel prize winners of any Asian country, and the second-highest of any country since 2000.
 Japan is a prosperous nation – the second largest economy in the world.
 Japan is amongst the most technologically advanced in the world and its manufacturing of electronics, appliances, and motor vehicles are quickly changing the world.